haukurh/myntbreyta.is-currencies-lambda/README.md

 # myntbreyta.is-currencies-lambda

-A small AWS lambda function that fetches currency conversions in XML from credit-card vendor in Iceland, parses the data then stores it in an AWS S3 bucket for [myntbreyta.is](https://myntbreyta.is) to use.
+A small AWS lambda function that fetches currency rates in XML format from a credit-card vendor in Iceland, parses the data then stores it in an AWS S3 bucket for [myntbreyta.is](https://myntbreyta.is) to use.

 ## ToDo